Parameter Inference with Bifurcation Diagrams: Acknowledgements

 \section{Acknowledgements}

 We would like to acknowledge Kieran Cooney for the fruitful conversations that helped guide the derivations and computational approach.
 A special thanks go to Romain Veltz and the Julia community for helpful pointers on package development and discussions over Slack.
+This work was supported by Microsoft Research through its PhD Scholarship Programme and the EPSRC Centre for Doctoral Training in Cross-Disciplinary Approaches to Non-Equilibrium Systems (CANES, EP/L015854/1).

 \pagenumbering{arabic}